-All model SSD120-(XX)N()-RS232 digitizers have been designed and tested to meet the requirements of TSO-C88a, and tested in accordance with RTCA Document DO160E, dated December 2004 Environmental Category: D1BAB[(SM)(UF)]XXXXXXZBBB(BC)TTBXXXAX.
+All model SSD120-(XX)N()-RS232 digitizers have been designed and tested to meet the requirements of TSO-C88a and ETSO-C88a, This device is tested in accordance with RTCA Document DO160E, dated December 2004 Environmental Category: D1BAB[(SM)(UF)]XXXXXXZBBB(BC)TTBXXXAX.
 See Environmental Qualification form for specifics.